 This brief guide suggests that users create at minimum the following types of checks when using transaction and API monitoring:

 - HTTPS - One-minute intervals designed to catch outages before a Transaction Check’s five-minute interval or the three-minute interval of an API check.

 - SSL & DNS - Once per day checks to alert administrators of easily avoidable outages.

 Improving Synthetic Monitoring Response Time

 Transaction checks are designed to follow a set of instructions at a minimum of 5-minute intervals, while API checks can run at one-minute intervals (depending on plan), but are defaulted to three-minute intervals.
 A transaction check will not catch an outage that occurs between the intervals you’ve told it to monitor.
 Downtime can occur between checks, creating a kind of hole in your monitoring system where outages can occur for minutes at a time without Uptime.com issuing an alert.

 Add One-Minute Interval HTTPS Checks for Optimal Synthetic Monitoring

 Most users configure an HTTPS check for their homepage, but don’t monitor other URLs that are relevant to a Transaction Check.
-Some ideas of URLs to check include:
+Some URLs to check include:

 - The homepage of your website